Rune-Status/Tomm0017-rsmod-2.0/README.md

 This project is a predecessor to https://github.com/Tomm0017/rsmod.

-RS Mod has the goal of being modular server where developers can easily create, or remove, content or even extend existing content.
+RS Mod has the goal of being modular server where developers can easily create, remove or even extend existing content.

 ## Why is this v2.0?
 There was a lot of feedback received when RS Mod was made public, and I highly